-He was born on 20.
-May 1883 in the Pardubice hotel Veselka to a wealthy citizen František Kašpar.
+He was born on May 20, 1883 in the Veselka Hotel in Pardubice to the wealthy citizen František Kašpar.
 From September 1888 he started attending a boys’ primary school in Nové Město.
 Two years later, he took part in a boys’ cycling race, where he took a beautiful second place.
-In July 1893 he enrolled to study at the Higher Real School, where he successfully passed the maturitní zkouška in June 1901.
-In October of the same year, he enrolled at the Czech Technical University in Prague.
-However, as of October 1906, he attended the presidential military service in Pulja, thus obtaining the title of mechanical engineer after the composition of II. state examinations until 28.
-February 1907.
-He then went to study at the 1st German technical school in Mainz, where he graduated only one semester.
+In July 1893 he enrolled at the Real Higher School, where in June 1901 he successfully passed the school-leaving examination.
+In October of the same year he enrolled at the C. and K. Czech Technical University in Prague.
+However, from October 1906 he began full-time military service in Pulja and thus obtained the title of mechanical engineer after passing the II. state exams until February 28, 1907.
+Then he went to study at the 1st German Vocational School of Automotive in Mainz, where, however, he completed only one semester.
 In March 1908, he began working for Basse & Selve in Altena, Westphalia, on the construction of aluminum components for airships.
 During this time he also became very intensely interested in aviation, where he completed his first flight, then still in the balloon.

 The first attempts at takeoff and public production